-- During any opposed sides demonstration, all weapons will not be deliberately aimed at "enemy" forces. - No weapon is to fired unless part of a scheduled approved demonstration. - Firing will cease within a minimum of 25 metres of two opposed sides, and no closing with edged weapons is allowed. - No objects or projectiles may be thrown at persons during demonstrations. - No weapon is to be pointed or discharged towards or over visitors.
+- During any opposed sides demonstration, all weapons will not be deliberately aimed at "enemy" forces. - No weapon is to fired unless part of a scheduled approved demonstration except with the express permission of the site and the Commanding Officer. - Firing will cease within a minimum of 25 metres of two opposed sides, and no closing with edged weapons is allowed. - No objects or projectiles may be thrown at persons during demonstrations. - No weapon is to be pointed or discharged towards or over visitors.
 Units must safety check all firearms at the end of a demonstration before leaving the demonstration area.
 All units must check their area or range for cartridges and other objects.
 Any misfires must be cleared under direction of unit commanders, in approved safety areas. - No hand to hand combat is allowed, unless previously scripted and approved. - All mounted units must keep their horses under control and secure at all times. - Safety lines and public viewing areas will be established for events, and rope or other barriers will outline the demonstration area.
 Participants must not cross over into the public areas during demonstrations.